Lush and vertiginous, Madeira's diverse range of plants and countless botanical gardens make it a great destination at any time of year

 The south coast of the island offers so much, but is only half the picture – one that's easily completed with some fascinating day trips from Funchal, or a couple of days based on the northern half of the island.
 From Funchal, it's a memorable journey via a 30-mile road that twists and winds its way through the island's interior via Ribeiro Frio, where a short walk leads to the Vereda dos Balcões.
 Looking out over the Laurissilva laurel forest, this is one of Madeira's best lookout points, where tame Madeiran chaffinches feed from your hand.

 The Levada do Rei and the Levada do Caldeirão Verde are just two of the hundreds of levada walks that criss-cross the interior.
-These man-made water channels offer great ways to explore the traditions and customs of ancient little-changed villages, smiling old ladies selling their home-grown bananas to you along the way and, on the Caldeirão Verde walk, a beautiful lake formed by a 100m cascade of water running from the river of the same name.
+These man-made water channels offer great ways to explore the traditions and customs of ancient little-changed villages.
+Smiling old ladies sell their home-grown bananas to you along the way and, on the Caldeirão Verde walk, a beautiful lake formed by a 100m cascade of water runs from the river of the same name.

 A Madeira coast road trip